Updated: February 1, 2022

 You can check out the historical prices of Unit Investment Trust Funds and Mutual Funds in the market and invest in the best performing Money Market Fund for the past 3 years or so.
-Or, you can choose to open a savings account in a digital bank, which normally offer the best interest rates per annum.
+Or, you can choose to open a savings account in a digital bank, which normally offers the best interest rates per annum.

 On the other hand, an example of a high-risk, long-term investment with growth potential would be the Stock Market and Equity Funds.
 Do the same research on historical performances and invest there for your child’s College Fund.

 Step 5: Calculate how much you should invest to reach your goals.

 Once you’ve chosen where to invest.
 The final step is to calculate how much you need to invest.
-For this part, you’ll need to understand key concepts on the Time Value of Money, which I’m leaving as topic for another day.
+For this part, you’ll need to understand key concepts on the Time Value of Money, which I’m leaving as a topic for another day.

 But of course, you can simply open a spreadsheet document and simulate your investment’s growth.
 I suggest that you do cost averaging and see what happens if you invest a fixed amount every month until you reach your target date.

 In our example, assuming that you chose to invest in a Money Market Fund that has an average growth rate of 4% per year.
 Then you should be able to compute that you’ll need to invest around P1,970 every month to achieve your goal of having P20,000 after 10 months.

-Furthermore, if you chose to invest on an Equity Fund with a historical average growth of 12% per year, then you’ll need to invest around P3,630 per month for 8 years to have at least P600,000 by the time your child enters college.
+Furthermore, if you chose to invest in an Equity Fund with a historical average growth of 12% per year, then you’ll need to invest around P3,630 per month for 8 years to have at least P600,000 by the time your child enters college.